shishir-dm/tht/presentation/deployments.md

 ## Deployment Pipelines

-In order to reliable and automatically keeping deploying new versions of our services we would build the following pipelines
+In order to reliably and automatically keeping deploying new versions of our services we would build the following pipelines

 ![CI/CD Pipelines](diagrams/pipeline.png "CI/CD Pipelines")